 Of course, the main benefit of this suite is having always-accessible versions of Word, Excel and the other core programs, along with a surplus of cloud-based storage.

-As we mentioned earlier, however, that’s not all the Office 365 cloud has to offer.
+As we mentioned earlier, however, that’s not all the Microsoft 365 cloud has to offer.

 - Word: The top name in word processing applications.